Walpole prison strike: Prisoners union

 The prisoners formed a union to collectively bargain for improvements to working conditions and safety.
 Following an election in which 87 percent of the 540 inmates supported the union, they became a chapter of the National Prisoner Reform Association (NPRA).
-The state's correction commissioner accepted the group as the prisoners' authorized representatives for resovling grievances in April.
+The state's correction commissioner accepted the group as the prisoners' authorized representatives for resolving grievances in April.
 The group's leadership articulated goals including inmate participation in the self-governance of the prison, i.e., "a say in how it's run".
 The guards union opposed their unionization as creating a slippery slope in which the prisoners would request more aspects of their incarceration.

 The NPRA union was the main governance at Walpole between March 15 and May 19, 1973.
 During this period, the prison's security, policy, kitchen, and foundry were run by the prisoners.
-There were no murders and violence was minimal.
+Various factions in the prison negotiated a truce at the beginning of the prison officer's strike.There were no murders and violence was minimal.
 Civilian observers continued to volunteer at the prison, and their 10,000 recorded hours included documentation of the prisoners' self-governance.